How To Love Your Body When You Hate It

 Mindfulness

-Mindfulness involves being present in the moment and paying attention to your thoughts, feelings, and bodily sensations without judgment.
+Mindfulness involves being present in the moment and paying attention to your thoughts, feelings, and bodily sensations without judgement.

 To practice mindfulness, you can start by setting aside a few minutes each day to focus on your breath and bring your attention to your body.
 You can also try to incorporate mindfulness into your daily activities, such as eating or taking a shower.

-When negative thoughts about your body arise during mindfulness practice, try to observe them without judgment or criticism.
+When negative thoughts about your body arise during mindfulness practice, try to observe them without judgement or criticism.
 Simply acknowledge the thought and then refocus your attention on your breath or bodily sensations.

 Over time, mindfulness can help you become more aware of your negative self-talk and how it affects your body image.
 It can also help you develop a greater sense of self-compassion and acceptance towards your body.